SakibHossain48/Chef-Recipe--Hunter-Client-side/README.md

 ## To login use demo id
 Email: user@gmail.com
 Password: 123456A
-Guide on creating a user: Make sure your password has at least one Uppercase and one number, and Also you have to confirm your password has more than 5 characters
+Guide on creating a user: Make sure your password has at least one Uppercase and one number, and Also you have to confirm your password has more than 6.

-## This website's server in GitHub
-> https://github.com/programming-hero-web-course-4/b7a10-chef-recipe-hunter-server-side-Asif419 (Private not for everyone)

 ## Features
 This is a react project with react router and tailwind css.
 The main features of this website are: